daszkiewiczk/credit-agricole/README.md

->Kubernetes deployment was tested on Ubuntu 22.04
+>Kubernetes cluster and residing applicaiton were tested on Ubuntu 22.04

 # To setup the cluster and run the app: